ttlion/sdtDBN/README.md

 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -toFile obj_saved.txt
 ```

-the program does everything explained in [Example 1][ex1] and saves the learned sdtDBN in a file named obj_saved.txt, which the program creates.
+the program does everything explained in [Example 1][ex1] and saves the learned sdtDBN in a file named **obj_saved.txt**, which the program creates.

-Having this object saved in a file, the argument **-fromFile** can be used to get the saved sdtDBN.
+Having this sdtDBN object saved in a file, the argument **-fromFile** can be used to retrieve the saved sdtDBN.
 For example, by running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile obj_saved.txt
 ```

-the program would output the sdtDBN stored in the file obj_saved.txt, which means the output would be the same as the output presented in [Example 1][ex1] (plus the parameters of the learned sdtDBN, as explained next).
+the program would output the sdtDBN stored in the file **obj_saved.txt**, which means the output would be the same as the output presented in [Example 1][ex1] (plus the parameters of the learned sdtDBN).

-The arguments **-toFile** and **-fromFile** can be combined with the several situations presented in previous examples.
+The arguments **-toFile** and **-fromFile** can be combined with the several situations presented in the previous examples.

-Regarding the argument **-toFile**, every time this argument is used, the sdtDBN learned is saved in the according file.
-When this argument is used, the program always learns the sdtDBN parameters, so that the file where the sdtDBN is saved also has the proper parameters of the learned sdtDBN.

-Regarding the argument **-fromFile**, every time this argument is used, the program uses the sdtDBN stored in the according file.
-This sdtDBN can then be used to perform inference, as explained in the previous examples.

-For instance, given the context of [Example 4][ex4] and assuming that the sdtDBN learned from [Example 1][ex1] was previously saved in the file obj_saved.txt, then, by running
+For instance, given the context of [Example 4][ex4] and assuming that the sdtDBN learned from [Example 1][ex1] was previously saved in the file **obj_saved.txt**, then, by running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile obj_saved.txt -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5